spacetelescope/romancal/docs/roman/pipeline/main.rst

 ===========================

-The data from different observing modes needs to be processed with the proper pipeline stages listed above.
+The data from different observing modes needs to be processed with the proper pipeline levels listed above.
 The proper pipeline selection is usually based solely on the exposure type (exposure.type attribute).